frmichel/morph-xr2rml/README.md

 ### Download, Build

-Pre-requisite: have **Java SDK8** installed
+Pre-requisite: have **Java SDK 10** installed

-You can download the last snapshot published in [this repository](https://www.dropbox.com/sh/1xcnvpc7pv6um2i/AABewNiypMWJRIYcLjpeYIvxa/snapshot/fr/unice/i3s/morph-xr2rml-dist/1.0-SNAPSHOT?dl=0).
+You can download the last snapshot published in [this repository](https://www.dropbox.com/home/artifacts/snapshot/fr/unice/i3s/morph-xr2rml-dist).

 Alternatively, you can build the application using [Maven](http://maven.apache.org/) 2 or 3: in a shell, CD to the root directory morph-xr2rml, then run the command: ```mvn clean package```.
 A jar with all dependencies is generated in morph-xr2rml-dist/target.